makrai/notes/sarsam20-sarcasm-twitter-review.md

 # Abstract

-* Recognizing both literal and figurative meanings is crucial to understanding users’ opinions on various topics or events in social media.
-Detecting the sarcastic posts on social media has received much attention recently,
+* Recognizing both literal and figurative meanings is crucial to understanding opinions on various topics or events in social media.
+Detecting the
-  * sarcastic comments in the form of tweets often include positive words that represent negative or undesirable characteristics.
-The Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) statement was used to understand the application of different machine learning algorithms for sarcasm detection in Twitter.
-Extensive database searching led to the inclusion of
+  * sarcastic comments in the form of tweets often include positive words that represent negative or undesirable characteristics
+    * The Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) statement was used to understand the application of different machine learning algorithms for sarcasm detection in Twitter
 * 31 studies classified into two groups:
   * Adapted Machine Learning Algorithms (AMLA) and
   * Customized Machine Learning Algorithms (CMLA).
 The review results